Gulf

 Gulf's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Nationally, the average is 55.3%.
-The most prevalent medical conditions in the area are diabetes and heart disease, affecting 5.9 and 5.9% of residents respectively.
-A total of 80.6% of residents declare themselves completely clear of medical ailments, compared to 78.3% across Rest of NT.
-In this area, 7.9% of residents are aged 65 and over, which is approximately 381 people.
-Health outcomes among seniors in this region are particularly strong, broadly aligning with the general population's health profile.
+Diabetes and heart disease are the most common medical conditions in the area, impacting 5.9 and 5.9% of residents respectively.
+80.6% of residents declare themselves completely clear of medical ailments, compared to 78.3% across the rest of NT.
+As of 2016 (the latest available data), 7.9% of residents are aged 65 and over (381 people).
+Health outcomes among seniors in Gulf regions are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health